 Dr. Scraper did individual research in the Menninger Library where copies of all of Dr. Frankl’s articles were housed.
 He served as an officer in the Mid-American Institute of Logotherapy and is a past board member of the Viktor Frankl Institute of Logotherapy where he holds the credential of Diplomate.
 He has taught Logotherapy at Baker University’s School of Professional and Graduate Studies and at Northwestern Oklahoma State University and currently serves on the faculty of the Viktor Frankl Institute of Logotherapy.
-Dr. Scraper is an ordained elder in the United Methodist Church having served congregations ranging from six members to over eight thousand members, and he currently serves as Senior Pastor of the Lawton First United Methodist Church in Lawton, Oklahoma.
+Dr. Scraper is retired as an ordained elder in the United Methodist Church having served congregations ranging from six members to over eight thousand members.
 His field of expertise is the relationship of Logotherapy and Logo philosophy to Christian Spiritual Formation.
 In January of 2015, Dr. Scraper received individual accreditation

 through the Viktor Frankl Institute, Vienna.